 The 2015 ASB trip will move to be open to members of the Dugan Hall Ignatian Floor.
 It will be restructured to provide a deeper spiritual and service experience with the Erie Benedictine Community.

 If your group (student organization, residence floor, program, etc) is interested in participating in future experiences, please contact Sarah Signorino at firstname.lastname@example.org or 716-888-2424.

 Contact Sarah Signorino at email@example.com or 716-888-2424 for more information about Winter Service Week or Alternative Spring Break.

-Our Alumni Service and Immersion Program is open to Canisius Alumni, Faculty/Staff and friends of the college.
+Our Alumni Service and Immersion Program is open to Canisius Alumni, Faculty/Staff and Friends of the college.
 This popular program includes direct service to the poor and various cultural immersion experiences.
-Our group has been a mixed population of recent graduates to graduates from the 1960s.
+We have had a diverse group from recent graduates to alumni from the 1960s.